BlackRock profit beats estimates as assets top $9 trillion

-NEW YORK (Reuters) - BlackRock Inc’s first-quarter profit beat Wall Street estimates on Thursday, as a continued rally in global financial markets and broad-based strength in the asset manager’s businesses helped vault the firm’s assets under management to a record $9.01 trillion.
+BlackRock Inc’s (BLK.N) first-quarter profit beat Wall Street estimates on Thursday, as a continued rally in global financial markets and broad-based strength in the asset manager’s businesses helped vault the firm’s assets under management to a record $9.01 trillion.

 "The broadness of our platform is really resonating with clients," BlackRock's chief executive, Larry Fink, said in an interview.